Placement Surveys

 You will have plenty of time.

-The curriculum is built so that you can fulfill these requirements by the end of your sophomore year, which is also when you will declare a major.
+The curriculum is built so that you can fulfill these requirements by the end of your junior year.

 Also, none of the classes that fulfill these requirements exist in a vacuum—if you enroll in SOC 2239: Science, Technology, and Power in order to fulfill your DPI requirement, and then later decide that you want to be a sociology major or minor, that course counts towards your total number of sociology credits.